stephenajulu/ajulusthoughts.com/content/post/how-to-level-up-self-improvement-for-men.md

 ### 12. Dress and groom yourself

 Look, you can't be a 10 without putting more work into how you look.
 Go to Pinterest, check up on some men's styles, and pick one of your preferences.
 Stick to it, if you get bored, go back to Pinterest, choose another.
 Guys level up your wardrobe.
 Remove graphic tees in favor of plain ones.
 If you are above 25 starts including some suits, cardigans, and more adult "stuff" while still keeping youthful clothing.
 When you approach 30 start phasing those out slowly.
 I'd suggest you start with essentials, speaking of essentials, try out my sponsor ESNTLS, I have a 10% Off deal with them go pick up a few stuff there and integrate it into your wardrobe.
 Here's a link with the 10% discount already applied: [ESNTLS](https://www.esntls.co/?ref=kuzqn53jomp-), pick up some shades/glasses too: [JadeBlack](https://www.jadeblack.co/?ref=kuzqn53jomp-) same 10% off deal.
 Would you like to smell good too?
 Try [Santa Lucia Fragrance](https://santaluciafragrance.com/?ref=kuzqn53jomp-), same 10% off.
+Remember using skin products is not effeminate.
+But keep them to a minimal ( Hint: if you have more skincare products than your girlfriend, tone it down)

 ### 13. Be more assertive

 You gotta stand up for yourself man!
 I suggest you use the No, Yes rule where you first say no, then think about it then say Yes.
 I recently got myself into some huge mess that had me paying some money every single month, I didn't want to but because I wanted to be respectful and "nice" I agreed, now I regret doing it don't be like me.
 Say no then yes.
 Don't be a "nice" guy.
 In fact let me give you a secret, have you ever wondered why women go after bad boys?
-It's because they are assertive, they don't take excuses, she failed to show up to your date?
+It's because they are assertive, they don't take or make excuses, she failed to show up to your date?
 Time her out and find other women.
 She did something wrong to you?
 Withdraw your attention from her and give it to other women who value it.
 Kill oneitis bro.
 Be assertive.
 You are the prize.
 Value yourself.
 If she cheats, forgive her and move on, don't accept back a hoe, she will walk all over you and cheat again.
 Value yourself.
 Value your time.
 There's plenty of fish in the sea.
 Don't waste your time.
 Don't be a nice guy, if she does something that upsets you, tell her, don't shout just tell her.
 Bro, you deserve much better.
 Listen to this fact: If she is withholding sex when you want it, dump her and move on(unless there's a valid reason) because women who love and want you will want to have sex with you.
 So stand up for yourself and be assertive.

 ### 14. Invest in yourself